rmarasigan/freecodecamp/javascript/README.md

 ### ES6

-ECMAScript, or ES, is a standardized version of JavaScript.
+**ECMAScript**, or ES, is a standardized version of JavaScript.
 Because all major browsers follow this specification, the terms ECMAScript and JavaScript are interchangeable.

 ECMAScript is a scripting language specification on which JavaScript is based.
 [Ecma International](https://www.ecma-international.org/) is in charge of standardizing ECMAScript.